ajklicker0420/textblocks/README.md

 A proof of concept starter project to make some things at work easier.
-1. save, view, and arrange blobs of text ✅
+✅save, view, and arrange blobs of text ✅
-2. copy blobs of text on-click ✅
+✅copy blobs of text on-click ✅
-3. back up all blobs of text as one JSON✅
+✅back up all blobs of text as one JSON✅
-4. restore JSON blobs of text ✅
+✅restore JSON blobs of text
-5. Emoji Support 🍒
+✅Emoji Support 🍒

 To Do
+⬛hashtag filtering

-6. Fix text wrapping for strings of text with no spaces ⬛
+⬛Fix text wrapping for strings of text with no spaces ⬛OR Detect Links
-7. OR Detect Links ⬛
-8. OR Both ⬛
+⬛OR Both
-9. edit existing blobs of text ⬛
+⬛edit existing blobs of text
-10. Generate text as case/font insensitive barcode/QR code on block.
-Clicking block still copies the text ⬛
+⬛Generate text as case/font insensitive barcode/QR code on block.
+Clicking block still copies the text ⬛Request feature
-11. Request feature ⬛
-12. Put text blocks in separate div ⬛
+⬛Put text blocks in separate div
-13. Test "Document Picture-in-Picture" ❌ Not supported by all browsers at this time.
-Any browsers really
+⬛Test "Document Picture-in-Picture" ❌ Not supported by all browsers at this time.
+Any browsers really ⬛Electron
-14. Electron